Kenzitron/protractor-jasmine2-html-reporter/README.md

 ### fileNameSuffix (optional)

-Prefix used after the name of the report
+Suffix used after the name of the report

 <pre><code>jasmine.getEnv().addReporter(new Jasmine2HtmlReporter({
    ....